verhovsky/cli/docs/content/configuring-npm/package-json.md

 ### homepage

-The url to the project homepage.
+The URL to the project homepage.

 Example: